-We here at Period Projects have a full understanding of doors for every period and will work with you to create bespoke doors for your project that are bespoke yet meet all Fire and Safety Certification requirements.
+We here at Period Projects have a full understanding of doors for every period and will work with you to create bespoke doors for your project that meet all Fire and Safety Certification requirements.

 Victorians used to set their windows and doors back somewhat.
-Although this can add to masonry costs, it looks far better than a cheap-look brick faade with doors that are just stuck on to the face of the wall.
-Another benefit of setting doors back is that they will be less prone to weathering and should, therefore, last significantly longer than those that are exposed.
+Although this can add to masonry costs, it looks far better than a cheap-look brick facade with doors that are just stuck on to the face of the wall.
+Another benefit of setting doors back is that they will be less prone to weathering and should therefore last significantly longer than those that are exposed.

 Doors, windows and ironwork were all painted in the same colours and, until the Edwardian era, all paint was either matt or semi-gloss.
 Late Georgian front doors were black or occasionally dark green and in the late 18th century bright blue was also seen.
 Victorian doors were normally painted green or grained and up until the end of the 1860s other colours were also used, such as dark blue, chocolate brown, deep red and olive green.
 The Queen Anne period saw the use of dark green or white.

-It is important to understand the details of the various architectural periods in particular those most commonly emulated.
+It is important to understand the details of the various architectural periods, particularly for those most commonly emulated.
 Mixing and matching architectural features from various eras may well result in failure.

 Other periods are:

 - Gothic Revival – c1750-1900s